PatchworkOS 966e257

 Functions

-superblock_tsuperblock_new (const filesystem_t *fs, const char *deviceName, const superblock_ops_t *ops, const dentry_ops_t *dentryOps)
+superblock_tsuperblock_new (filesystem_t *fs, const char *deviceName, const superblock_ops_t *ops, const dentry_ops_t *dentryOps)

 Create a new superblock.